tiacsys/bridle/boards/extensions/rpi_pico/doc/index.rst

 ********

-This is a set of Bridle's extension to the original Zephyr upstream board :ref:`zephyr:rpi_pico` with some adaptions and improvement on Kconfig and Devicetree level.
+This is a set of Bridle's extension to the original Zephyr upstream board
+|zephyr:board:rpi_pico| with some adaptions and improvement on Kconfig and
+Devicetree level.

 List of extensions